mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 Benefits:

 -   Flexibility: don't have to care about where or when the "base version" was retrieved.
 Could have been in different transaction, could have been 15 minutes ago when a user started editing, ...
--   Deadlocks less likely and straightforward to prevent them by always saving object in same order (DB-level locks only acquired when saving)
+-   Deadlocks are less likely and it's straightforward to prevent them by always saving object in same order (DB-level locks are only acquired when saving)

 Drawbacks:

 -   If conflict does occur, you need to deal with operation being aborted
-    -   Retrying can make sense in some scenarios (e.g. ORM retrieves object, makes changes and immediately saves it).
+    -   Retrying can make sense in some scenarios
+        -   Example: ORM retrieves object, makes changes and immediately saves it.
 If the operation fails, we can retrieve the most recent version and then try making our changes on that one.
+        -   Note: a conflict means that data has changed, might invalidate some precondition!
-Note: retry attempts should likely be limited, leading to the possibility for failure again!
+        -   Note: retry attempts should likely be limited, leading to the possibility for failure again!
     -   Retrying does not make sense in first scenario (users concurrently editing descriptions), because it would just let users unknowingly overwrite each other's changes again.
 Here, we need user input (e.g. manual merging of changes)!
+-   Not ideal if there's lot of conflicting access to the same resource
+    -   In that case, you would be aborting operations all the time

 ## Pessimistic locking